bbc/audiowaveform/README.md

 ### Package

-    make package

-The `make package` packages audiowaveform in the native package format for the local OS (`.deb` for Debian-based systems, `.rpm` for Red Hat-based systems).
-The packages are output in the current directory.
+Use the following command on Debian-based systems to build a Debian package:

+    cpack -G DEB

+or this command on Red Hat-based systems to build an RPM package:

+    cpack -G RPM

-The built packages can be locally installed (e.g., `rpm -ivh *.rpm`, `dpkg -i *.rpm`) or installed on another system, as long as the runtime dependencies of the package are present (`libmad`, `libsndfile`, `libid3tag`, `gd` and `boost`).
+The packages can be locally installed (e.g., `rpm -ivh *.rpm`, `dpkg -i *.rpm`) or installed on another system, as long as the runtime dependencies of the package are present (`libmad`, `libsndfile`, `libid3tag`, `gd` and `boost`).